 Use flash cards to help organize information and quiz yourself on things that require rote recall.
 Say answers out loud and quiz yourself in both directions so that partial information will trigger the recall.
 Other study tools that may be useful are creating graphs or timelines of the information you need to know.
 Visual tricks and Mnemonic Devices are all useful ways to retain information more effectively.
 Placing post-it on important areas to review or using colored pencils to group topics can be useful tools as well.

 8. Research Skills

 Students need to know how to look into topics further.
-Whether they need to clarify something from their class notes or write a paper, basic research skills such as learning where to look for information, how to evaluate sources, and how to credit sources are all important to their success.
-Integral to teaching them research skills is also having a conversation around plagiarism to make sure they understand how to properly quote things and properly cite their sources.
+Whether they need to clarify something from their class notes or write a paper, basic research skills are necessary.They need to learn where to look for information, how to evaluate sources, and how to credit sources.
+Integral to teaching them research skills is also having a conversation around plagiarism.
+Make sure they understand how to properly quote things and properly cite their sources.

 9. The Ability To Prioritize